Last updated on June 20th, 2018 at 12:21 am

 Can I get rideshare insurance in my state?

 We’re glad you asked.
-Unless you live in North Carolina or New York, the answer is yes.
+Unless you live in North Carolina, the answer is yes.
 Rideshare insurance is now available pretty much everywhere else, If you live in Texas, California, Idaho, Georgia, Florida, or even Hawaii and Alaska, you have at least one option for rideshare insurance.
-Nationally, there are now at least 13 companies that offer some type of rideshare insurance policy.
+Nationally, there are now at least 15 companies that offer some type of rideshare insurance policy.

-Even in Massachusetts, which resisted allowing rideshare coverage for a long time, you can now purchase a rideshare policy through Allstate or USAA.
+Even in Massachusetts, which resisted allowing rideshare coverage for a long time, you can now purchase a rideshare policy through USAA.